ahitendra/Zoomcar-OTG/README.md

 ZoomcarOtg::is_token_vailid?(<autherization_token>)
 ```

-Create an user's object to get any particular user related data:
+Create an user object to get any particular user related data:
 ```ruby
 user = ZoomcarOtg::User.new(<autherization_token>)
 ```